EnigmaDragons/GameOff2024/retro.md

 - Ben - Really happy with the main menu music
 - Carrie - Seeing the first-person movement for the first time
 - Josh - Bringing Maria on board (got to be a casting director for a bit)
+- SizzlinKola - Playing through the game the first time with all the voice acting and animations, seeing it all come together.

 5. What is your favorite thing in the game?
 - Josh - The characters are T-Posing, and when you get close enough to them they put their arms down and start to move.